QuantEcon/python-lecture-sandpit.myst/lectures/bayes_nonconj.md

         return params, losses
 ```

-#### Prior Distributions
+## Alternative Prior Distributions

+Let's see how well our sampling algorithm does in approximating

+- a log normal distribution
+- a uniform distribution

-To examine the prior distributions and the truncated ones that we build, we plot the approximate prior distributions below by calling the `show_prior` methods.
+To examine our alternative  prior distributions, we'll plot  approximate prior distributions below by calling the `show_prior` method.

-And we can easily verify that the rejection sampling strategy under `Pyro` produces the same log normal distribution as the truncated normal transformation under `Numpyro`.
+We verify that the rejection sampling strategy under `Pyro` produces the same log normal distribution as the truncated normal transformation under `Numpyro`.

 ```{code-cell} ipython3
 # truncated log normal